lit/rfcs/rfcs/0001-rfc-process.md

 #### Reviewers

 RFCs must be reviewed by Lit project leadership and by project area maintainers.
 Lit project leadership who can approve RFCs are listed in the lit/rfcs repo's [CODEOWNERS](../CODEOWNERS) file.
-RFCs must be approved by leadership before moving to accepted stage and being merged.
+RFCs must be approved by leadership before moving to active stage and being merged.
 Area maintainers are sometimes identifiable by who is active on certain projects in the lit/lit monorepo, but the Lit team can add the appropriate people as reviews if it's unclear.

 #### Timeline